lkdjiin/happy_phone_number/README.markdown

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### How to add a formatter for your country

+Name the file as follow:

+    aa_format.rb

+when "aa" is the ISO code of the country.
+See [ISO] [1].

+Put this file in the lib/ folder.
+Then follow the structure of an existed formatter (fr_format.rb is a good starting point).

+Feel free to ask for help if you have any troubles.

 ### There is many other ways to contibute to FIXME

 1. Report any bug